jhpce-jhu/jhpce_mkdocs/docs/slurm/about-jobs.md

 [^2]: (It is unclear to the author whether an interactive job officially has a step.
 No steps are listed for them in the sacct output, but he suspects that, technically, in the vendor's documentation, it does have a step.
 Because tasks are implemented by job steps.)

+**Interactive jobs** provide a shell interface on a single compute node.
+There you can run programs interactively, including ones with GUI interfaces that display via the X11 protocal.
+For more information, see our page [here](../slurm/interactive-jobs.md).

+**Batch jobs** are handled by a job scheduler within SLURM, and start when they can get access to one or more compute nodes providing sufficient resources.
+These jobs do their work unattended.
+For more information, see our page [here](../slurm/crafting-jobs.md).

+**Array jobs** are one type of batch job.
+They consist of 2 or more jobs spawned by a single batch script.
+For more information, see this section of our batch job page [here](../slurm/crafting-jobs.md#job-arrays).

 **Directives** can come from a variety of sources, including, in [order of preference](../slurm/crafting-jobs.md/#slurm-directive-order-of-precendence): on the command line, from environment variables, embedded in a batch file script on `#SBATCH` lines, or from a personal `~/.slurm/defaults` file.
 If you don't specify a directive, them some default value will be used.
 Often that default is one, as in one task, one CPU core, one compute node, ...
+The default partition is `shared`.
+5 gigabytes is the default amount of RAM per job.

+Directives consist of:

+1. requests for resources (time, partition, memory, CPU)
+2. instructions to SLURM

+You will find directives described in the `sbatch` [manual page](https://slurm.schedmd.com/archive/slurm-22.05.9/sbatch.html).

 A job aims to complete one or more ***tasks***.

 Tasks are requested at the job level with `--ntasks` or `--ntasks-per-node`, or at the step level with  `--ntasks`.
 CPUs are requested per task with `--cpus-per-task`.

-A **task** is executed on a single ***compute node*** in a job step, using one or more CPU units and a non-zero amount of memory (5 gigabytes if you don't specify -- you can request less than 5G!! -- the less memory your job needs, the more likely it will be able to run).
+A **task** is executed on a single ***compute node*** in a job step, using one or more CPU cores and a non-zero amount of memory (5 gigabytes if you don't specify -- you can request less than 5G!! -- the less memory your job needs, the more likely it will be able to run).

 If there are multiple tasks, then each uses a subset of the resources of the overall job.
 Multiple tasks can run on a single compute node or on multiple nodes.
 The resources used by any one task cannot exceed what is found on a single node.

 Jobs execute on a set of one or more compute nodes called a ***nodelist***.
 The first node in that set is called the ***0th node***.[^3]

+Compute nodes are grouped together into ***partitions***.
+For more information about partitions, see our page [here](../slurm/partitions.md).

+!!!
+Warning
+    If a job exceeds its [time limit](../slurm/time-limits.md) or memory, it will be killed before it finishes doing its work.

 [^3]: If there are more than one nodes, one should look on the 0th node for  information about the job in /var/log/slurm/slurmd.log file when troubleshooting.